aws-samples/sample-extending-public-sector-intelligence-with-Agentforce-and-AWS/README.md

 Put this value in `cdk.context.json` under `deployment.bda-project-arn` in the next section.
 The stack validates at deploy time that this is a well-formed `arn:aws:bedrock:` ARN when `enable-bda` is `true`.

 > **Cross-region inference is handled for you.** The stack automatically selects the correct Bedrock Data Automation cross-region inference (CRIS) profile based on `deployment.region`, so you do not configure a profile manually.
 See [BDA Cross-Region Inference](cdk/README.md#bda-cross-region-inference) for the region-to-profile mapping.

+### Know the BDA File Limits

+Bedrock Data Automation enforces its own per-modality limits on file size, resolution/length, and supported formats.
+If an uploaded file exceeds them, `InvokeDataAutomationAsync` fails synchronously with a `ValidationException` (for example, *"File cannot be processed because it is too large"*) — the file is stored in S3 but never processed, and no BDA job is created.

+Note that triggering the pipeline is not the same as BDA accepting the file: `bda-supported-file-types.json` controls which extensions *invoke* processing, but BDA can still reject a triggered file whose format or size falls outside its supported range.
+Review the current limits and supported formats and keep your trigger list aligned with them.

+For the authoritative, up-to-date limits (they can change over time and by region), see the AWS documentation: [Prerequisites and limits for Bedrock Data Automation](https://docs.aws.amazon.com/bedrock/latest/userguide/bda-limits.html).

 ---